Shopping bag

 Read More: Wake up happy with these dream bedroom ideas

 “Comfort is key and this will depend on the individual,” explains Dr Schaedel.
 “Some prefer to feel covered and cosy in pyjamas and some prefer to sleep entirely naked.”
 Fall into the former camp?
-Selecting the best pyjamas in the right material will influence your ability to get a good night’s sleep.
-“If you feel cold at night you may opt for warmer fabrics, but some can lead to getting overheated,” Dr Schaedel advises.
-“Materials like bamboo or cotton are preferable as they are breathable to prevent overheating but also keep you warm.”
+Selecting nightwear in the right material will influence your ability to get a good night’s sleep.
+“Materials like bamboo or cotton are preferable as they are breathable to prevent overheating but also keep you warm," Dr Schaedel advises.

 Read More: The best bedding for every interior aesthetic